IBM/kubernetes-networking/README.md

   Each pod is assigned a unique IP and can talk to any other pod using its IP.

 You can observe how the pod network operates over the host node network by running a traceroute command in one of the pods.
+(Note: The ability to run Linux commands within a container varies depending on the base image it uses.
+This command will work with guestbook but may not work with other containers.)

 ```console
 $ kubectl exec -it guestbook-v1-7fc76dc46-bl7xf traceroute 172.30.58.206